jasylwong/CV/README.md

 I am currently enrolled in the software development programme at [Makers Academy](https://makers.tech/), one of the most discerning dev bootcamps in the world.

-At the end of 2018, I qualified as an actuary - a globally recognised qualification that is renowned for being particularly arduous and with a signicantly high drop out rate.
+At the end of 2018, I qualified as an actuary - a globally recognised qualification that is renowned for being particularly arduous and with a significantly high drop out rate.
 With that under my belt, I am now looking for my next challenge - somewhere I can put my driven nature, analytical mind and creative side to use in the tech industry.

 What attracts me to Software Development is the opportunity to pursue a modern analytical role in a technical and computing environment.
 Whilst I have always been mathematically inclined, I look forward to exercising my enjoyment of problem solving in an innovative and technology driven atmostphere.